dallaylaen/potracheno/README.md

 unless a previous config was detected, or database already exists.

 No setup is currently available for Windows, though it is planned.
-Generally the sequence is as above.
+Generally the sequence is as described above.
-`perl bin\\install.pl --doit --readonly` command will only check for dependencies, and test database availability.
+`perl Install.PL --check` command will assist by checking dependencies.

 # DEPENDENCIES